carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/editor-window.md

 - `Show Data`: Show the AgentModel data in JSON format.
 - `Clear Data`: Clear all the Agent Model data.

+With the File Menu Toolbar, you can directly edit the Agent Model data in JSON using your Text Editor, then Import it into the Agent Asset:

 ![[../Attachments/UtilityIntelligence/Animations/JSONEditing.gif|../Attachments/UtilityIntelligence/Animations/JSONEditing.gif]]

 # Tabs